Foods to Eat During the Seventh Month of Pregnancy

 This is the stage where your body and the baby’s body is going through rapid change.
 You begin to look bigger and your baby is preparing for its life once it is outside.
 This is the stage where you should get enough calories that fulfil the nutritional needs of the baby.
 The seventh month of pregnancy diet should have all the essential nutrients for the baby’s health.
-However, you have to ensure that you eat in moderation as you might feel severe hunger pangs at this stage.
+However, you have to ensure that you eat in moderation as you might feel severe hunger pangs when you are 7 months pregnant.

 Diet for Seventh Month of Pregnancy